wongsingfo/comp-sys/docs/net-sys/db.md

 Database Management System (DBMS) Implementations: SQLite, PostgreSQL, MySQL, SQLite, Oracle, Microsoft, etc.

+Categories:

+- online transaction processing (OLTP): small number of records per query
+- online analytics processing (OLAP): aggregate over large number of records
+  - Data warehouse:
+    - works without affecting OLTP operations
+    - OLTP system -> Extract-Transform-Load (ETL) -> data warehouse for OLAP operations

 ## Data Model

 - Relation model (SQL): enforce a schema
 - Document database: one-to-many (NoSQL): self-contained document; relationships between documents are rare.
 - Graph model: many-to-many (NoSQL): anything is potentially related to everything

+data structures:

+- LSM-tree (log-strutured merge-tree)
+  - log structure
+  - SSTable (sorted string table)
+  - an in-memory balanced tree data structure (**memtable**)
+- B-tree
+  - crash recovery
+    - WAL (write-ahead log): an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
+    - CoW (copy on write)
+  - latch (lightweight lock)

+in-memory database:

+- faster:
+  - not because they dont need to read from the disk
+  - It is because they can avoid the overheads of encoding in-memory data structures in a form that can be written to disk
+- provide data models that are difficult to implement with disk-based indexes
+- Further changes: NVM (non-volatile memory)

 ## Storage Management